spring-ai-community/mcp-annotations/README.md

 #### Special Parameter Annotations
 - **`@McpProgressToken`** - Marks a method parameter to receive the progress token from the request.
 This parameter is automatically injected and excluded from the generated JSON schema
+- **`McpMeta`** - Special parameter type that provides access to metadata from MCP requests, notifications, and results.
+This parameter is automatically injected and excluded from parameter count limits and JSON schema generation

 ### Method Callbacks